 This manifests itself most significantly in our testing philosophy, where the status quo and any assumptions of excellence are constantly challenged.
 Ideas are tested across all messaging as regularly as possible.
 Team ideas sessions, testing sprints, retrospective success assessments and continuous rollouts of the positive developments allow creativity to be realised in terms of value added.
 We strongly believe that our testing values are a unique selling point for our team, and are a key contributor to our ability to beat industry benchmarks.

 5. Failing fast, winning big

 Failure is near enough inevitable when testing as frequently as we do.
-But it is not seen in an entirely negative light (something investigated in more detail here by my colleague Georgia Benham).
+But it is not seen in an entirely negative light.
 The key is to act fast; notice where failure is occurring, and make changes quickly.
 We also apply the same logic when we meet with success.
 Accelerating activity when it’s successful means being able to scale at pace.

 6. Learning empowerment

 The returns garnered from investments in learning can be difficult to quantify, but it is something we definitely believe in.
 We are committed to the development of our team members.
 By attending conferences and courses and making the most of networking opportunities, external knowledge sharing and round tables to increase understanding, we are investing in our future success.
 Time out of the office is not seen as time wasted.
 We have experienced first hand the benefits of allowing the team to gain inspiration away from their desks.

 7. A belief in the power of data

 We rely on data’s ability to provide a foundation for ideas, and proof of concepts.
 All innovation should be hypothesis-led and data- or research-driven to ensure goal clarity and to reduce the likelihood of failure.